 The image below shows the hierarchy of positioning infrastructure in Australia as laid out by the Strategic Plan for GNSS:

 Figure 1 – The NPI Concept (GNSS Strategic Plan)

-Benefits unique to mining
+Benefits unique to mining of CORS Networks

 The use of CORS technology in mining offers unique advantages across a range of activities, including seismic line surveys, reclamation deformation monitoring, volume calculations, GNSS-controlled machine guidance systems and photogrammetry and Lidar applications where static GNSS data is required.

 One major benefit of CORS technology is the ability to network a number of GNSS CORS reference stations which effectively creates an interpolated RTK correction plane across a vast region.
 Once this permanent infrastructure has been established, all positioning equipment within the networked region will be able to operate with homogeneous accuracies at the 2cm level.

 With such consistent high levels of accuracy all mining, surveying and civil works can be undertaken without the need to use and maintain any additional local infrastructure such as repeaters or radio base and rover solutions.
 Safety and time-saving benefits abound when the need to maintain this hardware is removed, with all GNSS users given 24/7 access to corrections throughout the mine site.

 It must also be noted that many mine sites in Australia are geographically close to one another, in areas such as New South Wales’ Hunter Valley or Queensland’s Bowen Basin.
 The cost benefit of each mine establishing and maintaining a single or several wholly owned base stations with repeaters needs to be compared with CORS networks, where site-based subscriptions mean that infrastructure costs are spread across many mines and multiple applications.